innovamics/comfor-doc/docs/theory/materials/composite_materials.md

 #### Resin transfer moulding

-The manufacturing process can be broken down into three steps, as illustrated in [1.11](#fig:1_RTM){reference-type="ref" reference="fig:1_RTM"}.
+The manufacturing process can be broken down into three steps.
 The first step is the preforming step.
 It consists in shaping (or stamping) a woven reinforcement in a mold by means of a punch.
 The advantage of this process is to have two rigid parts which will allow to better control the compression of the reinforcement during the shaping and thus its final thickness.
 Contrary to vacuum infusion, the surface finish is good on both sides.
 In order to avoid wrinkles during the stamping process, blank holders can be used by adding a slight tension in the rovings.

 Once the reinforcement is molded into the desired shape, the resin is injected.
 The assembly is then heated to cure the resin.
 Finally, when the resin is consolidated, the mold is opened and the part demolded.